 All you need is one large pan and 35 minutes of your time to make this tasty vegetarian Casarecce pasta recipe loaded with healthy greens (asparagus, kale and broccolini) ,garlic, shallots and parmesan.
 This bowl of comfort food is ideal for a family meal or as part of your meal prep for the week!
-Eat anyway, this dish will not disappoint.

 When I'm back from the markets with a basket full of beautiful vegetables, sometimes I spend hours trying to think what to make.
 I feel, to respect these ingredients, I need to do my best to make them shine.

 But then again, who wants to stand all day in the kitchen to prepare a lengthy meal.
 Not me!
 We Chefs like to "Keep things simple"😉 So, when I served up these vegetables with Casarecce pasta, cooked with garlic and shallots, the dish was an instant hit!!!